ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Pre-Establishment Phase

-The pre-establishment phase allows applications to specify parameters for the Connections they're about to make, or to query the API about potential connections they could make.
+The pre-establishment phase allows applications to specify properties for the Connections they're about to make, or to query the API about potential connections they could make.

 A Preconnection Object represents a potential Connection.
-It has state that describes parameters of a Connection that might exist in the future.
-This state comprises Local Endpoint and Remote Endpoint Objects that denote the endpoints of the potential Connection (see {{endpointspec}}), the transport parameters (see {{transport-props}}), and the security parameters (see
+It has state that describes properties of a Connection that might exist in the future.
+This state comprises Local Endpoint and Remote Endpoint Objects that denote the endpoints of the potential Connection (see {{endpointspec}}), the transport properties (see {{transport-props}}), and the security parameters (see
 {{security-parameters}}):

 ~~~